Sherry-Aamir/Windows-Server-Lab/02-active-directory/README.md

 ## Notes
 - DNS is automatically installed and configured as part of AD DS promotion.
 The DC becomes the authoritative DNS server for `sherry.local`.
+- The DHCP role was installed in this stage but will be configured separately in a later stage.
 - The DSRM password is a recovery credential used only when starting the DC in safe mode for directory repair.
 It is separate from the standard domain administrator password.
 - A single DC is sufficient for a lab environment, but in production a second DC would be deployed for redundancy and replication.